 Chefs try for last minute appeal of foie gras ban

 SACRAMENTO, Calif.
-(KFSN) -- They have had seven years to prepare, but Monday, top chefs and restaurant owners in California descended on the Capitol for a last minute attempt to repeal the upcoming ban on foie gras.
+(KGO) -- They have had seven years to prepare, but Monday, top chefs and restaurant owners in California descended on the Capitol for a last minute attempt to repeal the upcoming ban on foie gras.

 The state passed a ban after the ABC7 News I-Tteam exposed, in a series of reports, how the ducks used for foie gras are treated.